Schwarz Elite College Prospects Tennis Camp for Boys - Session 3

 As mentioned, our staff is entirely made up of other college coaches.
 In addition, I will invite many other coaches from the region to visit camp.
 Last year several stopped by for at least a day.
 Also, last year the camp was staffed by coaches from the Ivy League, ACC, NESCAC, and Patriot League.

 The camp is small by design.
 You’ll stay in dorms, eat in the dining hall, and have a chance to take a campus tour.
 We’ll talk at length about the college application process, how admissions works at top academic schools, as well as discuss strategies to prepare you for the college tennis recruiting process.
 Feel free to call me if you have any questions or need more information.

 Dave Schwarz is widely recognized as one of college tennis’ most successful and innovative coaches.
 The coach of the 2004 and 2010 NCAA Champion Middlebury Panthers, Schwarz has now brought his expertise to Division I Brown University.

 Dave Schwarz - Camp Director

 Schwarz has finished his third season at Brown University after a stellar career at Middlebury College.
 The most successful coach in Middlebury’s history, Schwarz concluded his 10th season with an overall record of 174-37 (.825), while leading the Panthers to national prominence.
 Under his guidance, the Panthers won six NESCAC titles in seven years (2004-2007, 2009-2010), and the NCAA Division III title in 2004 and 2010.
 The ITA Division III National Coach of the Year in 2004, Schwarz was named NESCAC Coach of the Year in 2002, 2004, 2007, and 2010, and earned ITA Regional Coach of the Year honors in both 2009 and 2010.
 He was named the Head Coach at Brown University in the fall of 2010.
-During his first two seasons, he led the Bears to a 33-13 overall record.
+During his three seasons here at Brown, he has led the Bears to a 47-23 overall record.